 To improve cash management, cash received by the ESC is pooled.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through the ESC's records.
-Each fund's interest in the pool is presented as "equity in pooled cash and investments" on the cash basis basic financial statements.
+Each fund's interest in the pool is presented as "equity in pooled cash and cash equivalents" on the cash basis basic financial statements.

-During fiscal year 2022, investments were limited to State Treasury Asset Reserve of Ohio ("STAR Ohio"), negotiable certificates of deposit, U.S. Government money market accounts, and federal agency securities.
+During fiscal year 2023, investments were limited to State Treasury Asset Reserve of Ohio ("STAR Ohio"), negotiable certificates of deposit, U.S. Treasury bills, U.S. Government money market accounts, and federal agency securities.
 Investments are reported at cost.

-The ESC invested in STAR Ohio during fiscal year 2022.
 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
-The ESC measures its investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
+The ESC measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.

-For fiscal year 2022, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
+There were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+However, 24 hours notice in advance of all deposits and withdrawals exceeding \$100 million is encouraged.
 STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

 Under existing Ohio statutes all investment earnings are assigned to the general fund unless statutorily required to be credited to a specific fund or by policy of the Governing Board.
-Interest revenue credited to the general fund during fiscal year 2022 amounted to \$44,705, which includes \$336 assigned from other funds.
+Interest revenue credited to the general fund during fiscal year 2023 amounted to \$163,274, which includes \$353 assigned from other funds.